-Besides their agricultural activities, the Kamihira’s spend their time by welcoming travelers into their own house.
+Besides their agricultural activities, the Kamihira spend their time welcoming travelers into their own house.
 Guests stay in a special guestroom, making the farm-stay experience comfortable.
 I think spending the night in this kind of accommodation is the best way to discover the Japanese countryside.
-By staying with locals on a farm-stay, we can gain insight into the local point of view.
+By staying with locals on a farm stay, we can gain insight into the local point of view.
 Staying at Maruka farm-stay especially gave me the feeling of being a special family guest.

-The Kamihira’s house is more 100 years-old.
-This is quite old for such type of Japanese traditional house called kominka (古民家).
-The family did the renovations and refurnishing by themselves, adding a modern touch with a good respect of the traditions.
+The Kamihira’s house is more than 100 years old.
+This is quite old for such a type of Japanese traditional house called kominka (古民家).
+The family did the renovations and refurnishing by themselves, adding a modern touch with good respect for the traditions.

 The room where I spend the night was a charming washitsu (tatami floored room).
 Inside, two of the walls were fusuma (sliding doors) whose openings led to the shared parts of the house.